Not everything that is sensed is perceived. Do you think there could ever be a case where something could be perceived without being sensed?

 Given what you’ve read about sound localization, from an evolutionary perspective, how does sound localization facilitate survival?

 How can temporal and place theories both be used to explain our ability to perceive the pitch of sound waves with frequencies up to 4000 Hz?

 Many people experience nausea while traveling in a car, plane, or boat.
 How might you explain this as a function of sensory interaction?

 If you heard someone say that they would do anything not to feel the pain associated with significant injury, how would you respond given what you’ve just read?

-Do you think women experience pain differently than men?
+Do you think a person's sex influences the way they experience pain?
 Why do you think this is?

 The central tenet of Gestalt psychology is that the whole is different from the sum of its parts.
 What does this mean in the context of perception?